 - Long-term transient lodging

 Limited exceptions also exist for certain types of homes such as some single-family homes and owner-occupied buildings of 4 or fewer units.
-Additionally, non-profit private clubs and religious organizations may also be exempt.
+Non-profit private clubs and religious organizations in North Carolina may also be exempt from Fair Housing rules.

 What are some common violations to the Fair Housing Act?

-As a landlord, some scenarios may pass as discriminatory.
+As a landlord, some scenarios may pass as discrimination.
 This can especially occur during rental advertisement or during tenant screening.

 1. Rental Advertisement

 When writing a rental ad, you must take caution not to inadvertently discriminate against tenants.
-Examples of statements that discriminate against tenants include:
+Examples include:

 - Seeking a mature couple